-The available evidence indicates that gene expression profile tests for colon cancer can improve risk prediction, particularly regarding the risk of recurrence in patients with stage II colon cancer.
-However, the evidence to date is insufficient to permit conclusions on how gene expression profile (GEP) classification compares with other approaches for identifying risk in stage II patients or on how GEP classification impacts patient outcomes (clinical utility).
+The available evidence indicates that gene expression profile tests in patients who have stage 2 or stage 3 colon cancer includes development and validation studies.
+Relevant outcomes are disease-specific survival, test accuracy, test validity, and change in disease status.
+The available evidence indicates that GEP tests for colon cancer can improve risk prediction, particularly the risk of recurrence in patients with stage 2 or 3 colon cancer.
+However, the evidence to date is insufficient to permit conclusions on how gene expression profile (GEP) classification compares with other approaches for identifying risk in stage 2 patients or on how GEP classification impacts patient outcomes (clinical utility).
 There is even less evidence to permit conclusions on how GEP classification compares with other approaches for management of other stages of colon cancer.
+The evidence is insufficient to determine the effects of the technology on health outcomes.
 Therefore, use of these gene expression profile (GEP) assays, including predicting the likelihood of disease recurrence for patients with colon cancer, is considered investigational.

 Procedure Codes and Billing Guidelines:

 - To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.